 Sizing Guide

-In order to size a bike correctly you should consider your height and inside leg measurement along with your riding style and the type of bike.
+To size a bike correctly you should consider your height and inside leg measurement, along with your riding style as well as the type of bike you have in mind.

 Measuring your height is best done by standing upright against a wall with your legs together (shoes off) and shoulders back.
 Place a pencil on top of your head, holding it parallel to the floor and mark the wall.
 You can now measure your height easily against the wall.